 When can I book a visit?

-Timeslots are available at 20 minute increments during opening hours with the last reservation possible 1,5 hours before closing time (that is 16:30).
-If there are still places, visitors without a booking can make a reservation upon arrival at the museum door for the next 20 minute time slot.
+Timeslots are available at 10 minute increments during opening hours with the last reservation possible at 17:20.
+If there are still places, visitors without a booking can make a reservation upon arrival at the museum door for the next 10 minute time slot.

 Should I show my reservation at the entrance?

 Visitors need to print out their booking confirmation and bring it with them on the day of the visit, or show it on their mobile device.

 How long will a visit take?